 Mutation Screening of Cell Lines Derived From ADPKD Patients

-The Molecular Genetics and Proteomics Core offers mutation screening of the autosomal dominant PKD (ADPKD) genes to facilitate the use of ADPKD cells for research.
-For small numbers of samples, this service will usually be done at no charge; contact the core (see below) for more information.
+The Molecular Genetics and Proteomics Core offers mutation screening of the autosomal dominant polycystic kidney disease (ADPKD) genes and others to facilitate the use of PKD cells for research.

-- Samples will be submitted as DNA or cell pellets from the cell lines.
+- Samples are submitted as DNA or cell pellets from the cell lines.
+See DNA submission criteria.

-- The core PCR-amplifies each exon and flanking intronic regions of the PKD1 and PKD2 genes for Sanger sequence analysis.
+- The core specifically amplifies each exon and flanking intronic region of the PKD1 and PKD2 genes for Sanger sequence analysis.

-- The resulting sequence is screened for mutations, with each deviation from the reference sequence then evaluated to determine pathogenicity (as described in the ADPKD Mutation Database).
+- The resulting sequence is screened for mutations, with each deviation from the reference sequence then evaluated to determine pathogenicity, as described in the ADPKD Mutation Database for the ADPKD cases.

-- In cases where a clear mutation is not detected, screening for larger deletions (by MLPA) is available.
+- In cases where a clear mutation is not detected, screening for larger deletions by MLPA is employed.